openwdl/wdl/tests/README.md

 * The WDL code must be valid, runnable code.
 * The input and output JSON must be written according to the [standard input/output specification](../SPEC.md#input-and-output-formats), i.e., with the workflow/task name as a prefix for all parameter names.

+The "Example input" is only required if the example has required inputs.

+The "Example output" section is used to validate the outputs of the workflow/task executed with the example inputs.
+Any output of the workflow/task that doesn't appear in the example output JSON is ignored.

 An example can import another example using its file name.

 <pre>